sblanck/smagexp/README.md

 ### Meta Analysis with metaRNASeq  <a name="from-the-galaxy-toolshed" /> [[toc]](#toc)

 MetaRNASeq tool takes several results from DESeq2 tool and perform a meta-analysis.
-It requires text results file from DESeq2 and the number of replicates of each analysis.
+It requires text results files from DESeq2 and the number of replicates of each analysis.
 In this example we have 11 replicates for the first analysis and 16 for the second analysis.
 It also requires a FDR threshold for genes to be declared differentially expressed (default is 0.05)

 ![MetaRNAseq tool form](https://raw.githubusercontent.com/sblanck/smagexp/master/images/smagexp_metarnaseq_form.png)